ray155093/azure-docs.zh-tw/articles/resource-group-template-deploy.md

 <properties
-   pageTitle="使用 PowerShell 與範本部署資源 | Microsoft Azure"
-   description="使用 Azure Resource Manager 和 Azure PowerShell，將資源部署至 Azure。資源會定義在 Resource Manager 範本中。" services="azure-resource-manager"
+   pageTitle="Deploy resources with PowerShell and template | Microsoft Azure" description="Use Azure Resource Manager and Azure PowerShell to deploy a resources to Azure.
+The resources are defined in a Resource Manager template." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
-   documentationCenter="na"
-   authors="tfitzmac"